stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 functions to inline are usually short, duplication of code is minimal and we get considerable performance boost.
-Inlining is perhaps the simplest (well, for end user, not for compiler developers!) and yet very efficient way to improve performance of some functions.
+Inlining is perhaps the simplest (well, for end user, not for compiler developers!) and yet very efficient way to improve performance.
 Furthermore, we will see shortly that inlining in GHC is not just about eliminating calls themselves, it's also a way to let other optimizations be applied.

 #### How GHC does inlining by itself